stenkjan/nest-haus/docs/COMMIT_HISTORY.md

 ## [c90a48c5092d1a76d6a5bbd797518f7b63e4edda] - Wed Sep 10 12:24:14 2025 +0200

 **Author**: stenkjan
-**Message**: `refactor: update component text and structure for improved clarity and consistency  - Changed button text in CartFooter from "Jetzt bauen" to "In den Warenkorb" for better user understanding. - Enhanced accessibility by ensuring view labels in PreviewPanel are properly defined and fallback values are provided. - Simplified the SummaryPanel layout by removing unnecessary button elements, focusing on a cleaner design. - Added optional overlay image handling in various components to improve visual presentation. - Updated CheckoutStepper to prioritize cart item configuration for consistent display and added overlays for enhanced user experience.
+**Message**: `refactor: update component text and structure for improved clarity and consistency  - Changed button text in CartFooter from "Jetzt bauen" to "Zum Warenkorb" for better user understanding. - Enhanced accessibility by ensuring view labels in PreviewPanel are properly defined and fallback values are provided. - Simplified the SummaryPanel layout by removing unnecessary button elements, focusing on a cleaner design. - Added optional overlay image handling in various components to improve visual presentation. - Updated CheckoutStepper to prioritize cart item configuration for consistent display and added overlays for enhanced user experience.
 These changes aim to improve usability, accessibility, and visual coherence across the application.  `

 ### Changes Analysis